 From the development phase to deployment, the Leftovers app has been hosted on Cybera’s Rapid Access Cloud.
 This powerful computing resource is made freely available to researchers and entrepreneurs looking to test their ideas, and to not-for-profits needing cloud support.
-Brad, who was completing his masters degree in computer science at the University of Calgary, was familiar with the Rapid Access Cloud from his previous work on the social media research project, Viewcount.
+Brad, who was completing his masters degree in computer science at the University of Calgary, was familiar with the Rapid Access Cloud from his previous work on a research project.

 “The Rapid Access Cloud has been very easy to work with, and I’ve appreciated how flexible it has been to our needs,” says Brad.
 “Cybera’s cloud developers have also been very supportive, working quickly with me to address any issues.”